trilitech/tezos-developer-docs/src/pages/tutorials/originate-your-first-smart-contract/ligo/index.md

 octez-client --wait none transfer 0 from $MY_TZ_ADDRESS to my-counter --entrypoint 'reset' --arg 'Unit' --burn-cap 0.1
 ```

+You can go back to the block explorer to verify that the storage of the contract changed.

 ## Summary

 Now the contract is running on the Tezos blockchain.